Next: Supernatural S 04 E 11 Family Remains

 - Bound and Gagged: Not to stop her screaming, but to prevent Ruby leaving her body while she's being tortured.

 - Brain Bleach: The image of Bobby in a trucker's cap and banana hammock is seared into poor Sam's brain.

-- Call Back: Disturbingly, Anna's behaviour with Dean is just like Ruby's with Sam, including the sex and You Are Not Alone speech.
+- Call-Back: Disturbingly, Anna's behavior with Dean is just like Ruby's with Sam, including the sex and You Are Not Alone speech.
 Later Uriel hints that Anna is using sex to manipulate Dean just as Dean suggested Ruby was doing to Sam.